CMLL World Welterweight Championship: Reigns

 The championship is designated as a welterweight title, which means that the championship can officially only be competed for by wrestlers weighing between 70 kg and 78 kg.
 In the 20th century Mexican wrestling enforced the weight divisions more strictly, but in this century the rules have occasionally been ignored for some weight divisions.
 The heaviest welterweight champion on record is Olímpico who was announced as weighing 92 kg, 14 kg above the maximum weight limit.
 While the heavyweight championship is traditionally considered the most prestigious weight division in professional wrestling, CMLL places more emphasis on the lower weight divisions.
 (Note: Madigan (2007) p.
 115: "Traditionally the heavyweight division was not considered the biggest draw, nor the most important division in Mexico") All title matches promoted in Mexico take place under best two-out-of-three falls rules, while championship matches promoted in Japan follow the local custom, decided by a single fall.

-Titán is the current champion after defeating Soberano Jr. at a CMLL show in Arena Mexico on December 8, 2019 He is the 34th overall champion.
-Mephisto has the longest combined reigns,2,191 days, divided over two separate reigns, he also holds the record for the longest individual reign of all champions at 1,141 days from 2004 to 2007.
+Titán is the current champion after defeating Soberano Jr. at a CMLL show in Arena Mexico on December 8, 2019.
+He is the 34th overall champion and has the longest reign at + days, surpassing the combined and individual reign records previously held by Mephisto, whose two combined reigns totaled 2,191 days, and whose longest individual reign lasted 1,141 days from 2004 to 2007.
 The first champion Fuerza Guerrera is also the person who has held the title the shortest time, 22 days, except possibly for Mascara Magica, whose second reign was shorter; no specific date for the start of the reign has been confirmed, so his reign may have been as short as 6 days.